Israel pushes deeper into Gaza and frees Hamas captive; Netanyahu rejects calls for cease-fire

 The fighting has raised concerns that the violence could spread across the region.
 Israel and the Lebanese militant group Hezbollah have engaged in daily skirmishes along Israel’s northern border.

 Magdy reported from Cairo, and Keath from Athens, Greece.
-Associated Press writers Julia Frankel and Amy Teibel in Jerusalem, and Jack Jeffery in Cairo contributed to this report.
+Associated Press writers Josef Federman, Julia Frankel and Amy Teibel in Jerusalem, and Jack Jeffery in Cairo contributed to this report.

 Full AP coverage: https://apnews.com/hub/israel-hamas-war.